jaeyow/recipe-chatbot/homeworks/hw1/readme.md

     *   Open `backend/utils.py` and locate the `SYSTEM_PROMPT` constant.
 Currently, it's a naive placeholder.
     *   Replace it with a well-crafted system prompt.
 Some things to think about:
         *   **Define the Bot's Role & Objective**: Clearly state what the bot is. (e.g., "You are a friendly and creative culinary assistant specializing in suggesting easy-to-follow recipes.")
+        => JO Note: I have modified the chat bot a little bit, and made it more specific to Japanese or Japanese-inspired recipes only.
         *   **Instructions & Response Rules**: Be specific.
             *   What should it *always* do? (e.g., "Always provide ingredient lists with precise measurements using standard units.", "Always include clear, step-by-step instructions.")
             *   What should it *never* do? (e.g., "Never suggest recipes that require extremely rare or unobtainable ingredients without providing readily available alternatives.", "Never use offensive or derogatory language.")